DYSLEXIA ASSESSMENT

 We conduct dyslexia assessments for children and adults as part of our comprehensive learning assessments.
 The assessment provides valuable information for the individual, their parent/s, teachers and caregivers regarding difficulties that may be impacting on the person's learning or development.

-If you'd like to book a dyslexia assessment for you or your child, please contact us via our online enquiry form.
+If you'd like to book a dyslexia assessment for you or your child, please complete our New Client Enquiry Form or call our reception team on 9456 0411.

 Dyslexia affects approximately 10% of the Australian population.
 It is a lifelong specific learning difficulty/disability, characterised by persistent difficulties with reading and spelling.
 A comprehensive assessment and diagnosis can have a positive impact on a child's learning and development, by providing information for parents and teachers about the child's strengths and limitations.
 This can assist in tailoring literacy instruction for the child and therefore, helping them reach their educational potential.